ArcLiz/pp2-quiz/README.md

 #### Design
 I decided on an overall gameshow inspired look for the site.
 [This image](https://www.mercatshoppingcentre.co.uk/wp-content/uploads/2019/06/BW7222-Mercat-Gameshow-Giveaway-Web-Banner.jpg) was used as a reference and both background and color scheme is developed based on the reference image.
-##### Color Scheme
+##### Colour Scheme
 The original color scheme was picked based on the above reference picture.
 ![Original Colors](docs/colors-original.png)
 <br>However, after testing the site with WAVE, I had to adapt the Color Scheme to make the site more accessibility friendly in terms of contrast between foreground and background.
 ![Adapted Colors](docs/colors-contrastfix.png)
-Insert original colors picked from the reference pictures along with the final colors after the contrast errors from WAVE has been dealt with.

 ##### Typography
-The fonts combinations used for the site are chosen both with the original reference image in mind, as well as the site goal of providing a fun and entertaining design.
+The font combinations used for the site are chosen both with the original reference image in mind, as well as the site goal of providing a fun and entertaining design.
 The site fonts are;
-* Neonderthaw, which is used for the header within the logo
+* Neonderthaw, which is used for the heading within the logo
 * Caveat, which is used for the questions
-* Phudu, which is used for all important text and subtitles (e.g. answer alternatives)
+* Phudu, which is used for all important text and subtitles _(e.g. answer alternatives)_
 * Mulish, used for all general body text

 ##### Imagery
-All images used within the project are created for the sole purpose of making the quiz feel personalized and interactive.
+All images used within the project are custom made for the sole purpose of making the quiz feel personalized and interactive.
 * A logo designed to further the gameshow aesthetics of the overall site
 * An image mimicing a grade stamp showing the users final result
 * An image of the site owners signature for a personal touch